Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - When this super weapon is clicked forces a countdown restart.
 - The cost of the super weapon can be substracted in the first click by setting `SW.FirstClickRestartsTimer.Cost` so `Money.Amount` isn't recommended here.
 - `SW.FirstClickRestartsTimer.AutoFire` launchs the super weapon at the end of the first counter restart.
 Don't use the tag `SW.AutoFire`.
+- `SW.FirstClickRestartsTimer.RefundIfAborted` refunds the paid cost if the SW is no longer available if the restarted countdown haven't finished.
 - Designed with upgrades (or research) in mind, simplifiyng the number of workarounds.
 Probably some Ares tags are still recommended for this job.

 In `rulesmd.ini`: